• Skip to primary navigation

 I don't have any in the picture, but serving with lime wedges is a must.
 The peanuts add crunch, the cilantro adds freshness, and the lime adds that little tang of zippiness that helps cut the spice and bring it all together.
 You can adjust the spice level by using crushed red pepper flakes as a garnish too, but that is totally optional and can be done to taste.
 This is especially handy if you have some super spice fiends in the mix.

-If you want to get super fancy, reserve a couple tablespoons of the coconut milk to use as a garnish and swirl it in like this YouTube video does.
+If you want to get super fancy, reserve a couple tablespoons of the coconut milk to use as a garnish and swirl it in.
 I was going for flavor over fanciness so I skipped that whole ordeal.
 The next soup purée I make is getting some kind of swirl though.
-I'm dying to try that out!
+I’m dying to try that out!

 Delicious and creamy carrot soup delivers a healthy twist on Thai flavors from coconut milk and spicy curry to zesty lime and crunchy peanuts.
 All this for under 200 calories in each generous serving!